LivelyAlex/pond/readme.md

 If you don't want/can't `sudo`, you can also just run `make`, and run the program with `bin/pond`.

+- Nix:

+If you're using Nix, you're in luck !
+Emil Harder has made a flake for pond: https://gitlab.com/Morgenkaff/flake-for-pond/

 - If you're on another OS, you're on your own, sorry.

 ## How to use pond??